Trusted by 100,000+ organizations globally

 Depending on the unique entry fob system chosen, the fob itself may be a small handheld remote control or make use of RFID tags and proximity technology.
 Either way, when an authorized person presents their device to an associated reader, the doors to the building will unlock to grant access.

 Some door locks with access fobs can be designed to operate using electric strike mechanisms as an alternative.
 In these configurations, when valid credentials are presented, an electrical signal will be sent to the door to disengage the locks.
-The key difference between these key fob door access systems is fail safe vs. fail secure locks; the right option depends on the type of door and location.
+The key difference between these key fob door access systems is fail-safe vs. fail-secure locks; the right option depends on the type of door and location.

 Though the general operation of most commercially available key fob access control systems will be similar from the perspective of the end user, there are a few different types of fob access key devices that are configured and programmed to operate in unique ways.